danielmmckeown/aero-3020-spring-23/Syllabus - AERO 3020 Spring 23.md

 3. What is a significant threat or challenge the Air and Space Forces will face in the future?
 4. How well is the Department of the Air Force positioned to meet this challenge/threat?
 What can or should we do differently?

-It will be a two- to three-page Position Paper written IAW DAFH 33-337, *The Tongue and Quill*.
-All students will upload their memos as a Word document (`.docx`) with the following naming convention: `Paper - Theory and Innovation - LASTNAME` to Blackboard no later than 2359 on **9 Mar 2023**.
+It will be a two- to three-page Background Paper written IAW DAFH 33-337, *The Tongue and Quill*.
+All students will upload their memos as a Word document (`.docx`) with the following naming convention: `Paper - Theory and Innovation - LASTNAME` to Blackboard no later than 2359 on **6 Apr 2023**.
 Points will be deducted for failing to  follow the submission guidelines.

 #### Writing Assignment #2: Peer Feedback Reflection
 This assignment will ask you to reflect on feedback received from your peers while internalizing lesson concepts presented throughout the AFROTC curriculum.
 You will answer the following questions: